IH 101 Part 2: QEAs – Essential Risk Assessment Methodologies for Industrial Hygiene Program Management

 After you and your stakeholders understand the exposure risks in the workplace, you can then begin an informed discussion about what to do.
 If the risk rating is low (green), you should track for potential exposure risk changes and no additional sampling may be needed.
 If the risk rating is moderate (yellow), sampling is likely needed and controls implemented (PPE, training, engineering controls, etc.).
 If the risk rating is high (red) this warrants immediate action (typically PPE to start – then engineering and other controls, medical surveillance, additional sampling, etc.).
 These actions and controls will be covered in more details in upcoming parts of our seven-part IH 101 series.

-In IH 101 Part 3: Sampling Plans – Moving Beyond Compliance we’ll explore how to utilize the data from our QEAs to best prioritize your resources and develop a sampling plan that’s laser-focused on providing you with information needed to improve the precision of your QEAs.
+In Part 3 of our IH 101 series, we’ll explore how to utilize the data from our QEAs to identify where additional investigation and sampling is needed.
+You’ll then be able to produce a ranked list that can be used to best prioritize your resources and develop a sampling plan that’s laser-focused on providing you with information needed to improve the precision of your QEAs.

 QEAs are just one of the many moving parts that make up an effective IH program.
 Your SEGs, sampling plans, lab analysis, data analytics and reporting systems, medical surveillance and program evaluation processes all deserve equal focus, and should be carefully coordinated to ensure optimum IH program performance.